|

 remove the fatty pieces from the frying pan and throw them away.
 Fry each

-lamb cop in the fat for about three minutes at a medium temperature - turn
+lamb chop in the fat for about three minutes at a medium temperature - turn

 how browned the lamb chops should be.
 Put the lamb chops in the casserole

-dish and fry the vegetables in the remaining fat for two minutes - turn
+dish and fry the carrots and onions in the remaining fat for two minutes - turn

 frequently. |